Henrrrrrry/my-dwelling/items/report.md

     The data structure we used is B-Tree, the best feature of B-Tree is that its searching is quicker when there’s a huge dataset, because each node can save multiple key-value pairs.

-- Details about the design patterns used (where in the code, justification of the choice, etc) *Please give clear and concise descriptions for each subsections of this part.
-It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.
+[//]: # (- Details about the design patterns used &#40;where in the code, justification of the choice, etc&#41;)

+[//]: # (*Please give clear and concise descriptions for each subsections of this part.
+It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.)

 - Details about the design patterns

+    Observer Pattern: To ensure the users can get notification from their followed building, we implement this observer pattern.
+    State Pattern: Two states: normal state and (need) repair state are created to define the repair button's visibility and need notification from service providers.
-1. Factory method: To track and display user activity, we can leverage the Factory Method Pattern.
+    Factory method: To track and display user activity, we can leverage the Factory Method Pattern.
 This pattern simplifies the process of duplicating and extending our function both now and in the future.
 By using the Factory Method, we can create a flexible and scalable solution for managing user activities.
 <hr>

 ### Data Structures

-*[What data structures did your team utilise?
-Where and why?]*
+[//]: # (*[What data structures did your team utilise?
+Where and why?]*)

-Here is a partial (short) example for the subsection `Data Structures`:*
+[//]: # (Here is a partial &#40;short&#41; example for the subsection `Data Structures`:*)

 *I used the following data structures in my project:*